ministryotech/backbone-ribs/README.md

 USAGE: The purpose of the SecureView is to secure the render method, redirecting to rendering the appropriate login elements when authentication is required.
 It requires that the 'applySecureLoginPrompt' method is replaced in any child classes (or through an extension).

+### Javascript Functional Extensions ###
+As well as the core part of Ribs itself, the Ribs library also adds the following global Javascript helpers to aid in creating more terse, readable code...

+* Object.hasValue - Returns true if the object is not undefined, null or empty
+* Object.exists - Returns true if the object is not undefined or null
+* Object.isTruthy - Returns true if the object is not undefined or null and is true
+* Object.isFunction - Returns true if the object is not undefined or null and is a function
+* String.trim() - Set up if not supported by the target browser
+* String.ltrim() - Set up if not supported by the target browser
+* String.rtrim() - Set up if not supported by the target browser
+* String.fulltrim() - Set up if not supported by the target browser
+* String.escapeRegExp() - Escape regular expressions
+* String.replaceAll(find, replace) - Find and replace one value with another

 ### How do I get set up? ###
 Like Backbone itself, Ribs is designed to be used either traditionallly, exposing itself as a global scope object, or through an AMD pattern implemented by a product like RequireJS.